 - Access to Wowza Streaming Cloud through the user interface and the REST API

 - Use of the Wowza Streaming Cloud REST API in sandbox and production environments

-- Ultra low latency, HLS, and HDS streaming
+- HLS and HDS streaming

 - Live streams and transcoders created in trial mode that run seamlessly once you convert to a paid subscription

 - Ability to send streams from Wowza Streaming Engine™ media server software to Wowza Streaming Cloud for distribution with Wowza CDN (Wowza Streaming Engine version 4.7 or later required).

 Keep these limitations in mind while evaluating Wowza Streaming Cloud during the trial period: